Henrique-mazzoleni/Gorila-game-remake/README.md

 I've taken the liberty to enhance a few things about the old game.

-- Firstly the gravity input was taken out for simplicity sake.
+- Firstly the gravity input was taken out for simplicity sake as it was deamed as unnecessary.
 - The graphics have also changed to give it a more modern look.
 - The input was changed from a simple text input to a mouse capture with a mouse click release.